 So I spent years seeking out and talking to organizations of all shapes and sizes, from startups to top companies like Google and IBM to world class laboratories such as MD Anderson Cancer Center and Argonne National Laboratory to find out how the world’s best innovators were able to succeed where so many others have failed.

 What I found is great innovators are able to outperform others not because they have a one superior strategy, but because of the way that they match solutions to problems.
-It was based on my research that I created the Innovation Matrix featured in my upcoming book, Mapping Innovation.
+This research led to my upcoming book, Mapping Innovation.

 If you would like to learn how you can put the insights gleaned from the world’s most effective innovators to work for your business, feel free to contact me at hire (at) digitaltonto (dot) com